javascript-tutorial/en.javascript.info/2-ui/2-events/01-introduction-browser-events/04-move-ball-field/solution.md

 We have `event.clientX/clientY` -- window-relative coordinates of the click.

-To get field-relative `left` coordinate of the click, we can substract the field left edge and the border width:
+To get field-relative `left` coordinate of the click, we can subtract the field left edge and the border width:

 ```js
 let left = event.clientX - fieldCoords.left - field.clientLeft;